andrewjbaumann/NYTimes-Newswire/README.md

 I like the NYTimes, and I want to learn/get better at Ruby.
 ##Plan
 - [x] Have fun
+- [ ] Think of something to do with the data

 ##History
 - 12/8/2015 Inital Commit
 - 12/8/2015 Wrote Readme
+- 12/9/2015 Added API-Keys handling
+- 12/9/2015 Added first API call